 Be sure to check out our Instagram statistics article for more.

 TikTok is the new kid on the block in the social space.
-Here are some TikTok statistics that tell you what you need to know about this rapidly-growing social platform in 2021.
+Here are some TikTok statistics that tell you what you need to know about this rapidly-growing social platform.

 In 2020, it also ranked as the most downloaded app ever in a single quarter.
 This was probably partially due to the flood of consumers looking for new content during the pandemic, but it also is reflective of TikTok’s meteoric growth in recent years.
 (Source: App Annie)